washer143/r.wjoinery-msp1/README.md

   * This page will feature a new hero image as a back drop to signify importance to get in contact.
   * The page has a form that the user can use to fill out they're name, e-mail, phone number and message, which are all required, with a submit button.
   * it also also has our address, email and phone number in larger writing for customers to clarify our details and for users with poor vision.

- ## Wireframes
- * balsamiq was used to initiate website design and ideas. you can view the wireframes in my documentation.

  # Features